-The Board recognizes that the efficient and safe operation of the district's physical plantfacilities is an essential dimension of the educational programmeprograms.
+The Board of Education recognizes that the efficient and safe operation of the district's Richmond School District's physical plantfacilities is an essential dimension of the educational programme programs.
 The Board supports standards of operations which will allow the schools and community to take maximum advantage of available facilities district buildings and sites.